-Figure 1 shows the NSS versus demand assumption for winter 2013/14, based on an analysis of the last five winters.
+Figure 1 - Non storage supply (NSS) versus demand for the winters 2016/17 to 2020/21 Figure 1 shows the NSS versus demand assumption for Winter 2021/22, based on an analysis of the last five winters.
+This is used to establish a curve of how NSS is expected to change with demand.
 This continues the approach of using a variable NSS assumption which is demand dependent.
-This more accurately reflects the flexible supply options available within the UK.
-The chart shows considerable variation in NSS, this is not surprising given the different weather conditions for each winter.
-In winter 2010/11, the level of NSS reached record levels in excess of 400 mcm/d as the headroom of capacity was utilised to a greater extent than in previous winters.
-Winter 2011/12 saw much lower demands with significantly lower NSS levels.
-It is important that the assumed level of NSS used for calculating the Safety Monitors is available throughout the winter, notably at times of high demand.
-Hence in calculating the Safety Monitors, NSS at lower levels (95%) are used.
-For winter 2013/14 there is considerable uncertainty regarding the level of individual supply components, most notably LNG and continental imports.
-October 2013 For the safety monitor calculation, which has a focus on public safety by maintaining adequate pressures within the network, it is prudent to assume a level of NSS which will be available throughout the winter, notably at times of high demand.
-Within winter monitoring of actual NSS levels will enable us to determine whether the NSS v demand relationship used within the Safety Monitor calculation methodology is fit for purpose: if it is found not to be, it can be revised based on the latest information.
-Table 1 shows the anticipated availability of storage in winter 2013/14.

-Storage type Space (GWh) Deliverability (GWh/d)
+The curve is then adjusted to meet our assumed NSS at a severe demand level, which is established for the upcoming winter.
+This is published and detailed in the Winter Outlook Report2.
+For winter 2021/22 we assume 397mcm/d of NSS would be available at a demand of 409mcm/d.
+It is important that the assumed level of NSS used for calculating the Safety Monitor is available throughout the winter, notably at times of high demand.
+Hence in calculating the Safety Monitor, NSS at lower levels (98%) are used.
+There is also the further option to adjust the NSS assumption by a Winter Risk Factor - for any specific supply issues we feel may arise during the winter.
+This winter this factor is zero.
+National Grid | September 2021 | &lt;sup>2 http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/FES/Winter-Outlook/ Within winter monitoring of actual NSS levels will enable us to determine whether the NSS versus demand relationship used within the Safety Monitor calculation methodology is fit for purpose: if it is found not to be, it can be revised based on the latest information.
+Table 1 shows the anticipated availability of storage in winter 2021/22.
+Table 1 - Storage Space and Deliverability Assumptions Storage Type Space (GWh) Deliverability (GWh/d) Medium (MRS) 17,548 1,126 Long (Rough) 0 0 Total 17,548 1,126 Demand Assumptions The basis for the calculation of the Safety Monitor levels is our 2021 demand forecasts for 2021/22, using a severe (1 in 50 cold) load duration curve.
+Safety Monitor Levels Table 2 shows the initial Safety Monitor requirements for Space and Deliverability.
+Table 2 - Stored Safety Gas and Storage Safety Deliverability Requirement Assumed total storage space (GWh) Space Safety Monitor (GWh) Space requirement (%) Assumed total storage deliverability (GWh) Deliverability Safety Monitor (GWh/d) Deliverability requirement (%) 17,548 0 0% 1,126 0 0% The Safety Monitor space and deliverability requirements for Winter 2021/22 are in line with last year's requirements.
+Rough has been excluded from storage assumptions and is therefore not part of the Safety Monitor calculation. &lt;sup>3.
+Assumptions are as of September 2021 and may be liable to change during the winter.
+Holehouse Farm is on outage for the majority of the winter period and has therefore been excluded from total storage space and deliverability assumptions.
+Monitor Profiles Figure 2 shows the space profile and deliverability profile for the Safety Monitor.

-Short (LNG) 511 150

-Medium (MRS) 12316 853

-Long (Rough) 40300 485

-Total 53127 1488

-Table 1 - Storage Space and Deliverability Assumptions

-Demand Assumptions

-The basis for the calculation of the Safety Monitor levels is our 2013 demand forecasts for 2013/14, using a severe (1 in 50 cold) load duration curve.
-Our base case for demands assumes relatively low power generation.
-These could be potentially significantly higher if there is a shift in the relative economics of gas and coal fired generation, resulting in decreased use of coal and increased use of gas for power generation.
-However, for this to happen would require a very dramatic shift in the current relative power generation economics of gas and coal fired plant.
-This is explained in more detail in the 2013/14 Winter Outlook Report, within the Fuel Prices section.

-Safety Monitor Levels

-Table 2 shows the initial Safety Monitor requirements for space and deliverability.

-Table 2 - Stored Salety Gas and Storage Salety Deriverability Requirement Assumed total Space Space Deliverability storage space Safety Monitor requirement Safety Monitor (GWh) (GWh) (%) (GWh/d) 53127 1017 1.9 % 633 Table 2 - Stored Safety Gas and Storage Safety Deliverability Requirement The primary reason for the decrease in the Safety Monitor Space requirement compared to last year is a change to the non storage supply methodology.

-&lt;sup>2 This table represents our operational assumptions and is based on proven performance.
-Reported deliverabilities may be different from 'name plate' capacities.
-Space includes 763 GWh of Operating Margins and excludes Hill Top Farm, which will be added when operational.
-GWh to mcm conversions assume a CV of 39.6 MJ/m.
-October 2013 Monitor Profiles Figure 2 shows the space profile for the Safety Monitor whilst Figure 3 shows the deliverability profile for the Safety Monitor.
 The objective of the Safety Monitor profile is to identify at any point in time the requirement for gas in store to underpin the safe operation of the gas transportation system for what remains of the winter period.
 The Safety Monitor allows for the possibility of late winter cold weather patterns based on analysis of historical temperatures.
 However, in the event of cold weather earlier in the winter, the profiles may be reduced to reflect the occurrence of cold weather.

-Figure 2: Space Safety Monitor October 2013